-We would expect to see a comprehensive governance structure in place for appointing and monitoring service providers, with evidence of regular reviews being undertaken and active changes being made as required.
+There should be a transparent and documented process for appointing and monitoring service providers, with evidence of regular reviews being undertaken and changes being made as required.

 OneFamily has an internal audit process, which assesses different aspects of the business in turn, including the in-house administration systems and processes.
+The Assurance Framework is underpinned by a range of policies, procedures and controls, which have been approved by the Board with regular feedback given.

-The performance of the OneFamily fund range is regularly reviewed by the Executive Investment Committee and the Executive Investment Committee has at least annual dialogue with EdenTree.
+The performance of the OneFamily fund range is regularly reviewed by the Executive Investment Committee.

-The Conduct Risk and Customer Committee oversees risks relating to the Group's strategy, products, operations, and culture, and considers customer outcomes.
+The Conduct Risk and Culture Committee oversees risks relating to the Group's strategy, products, operations, and culture, and considers customer outcomes.
 It also assists the Group in complying with financial crime legislation, regulation and industry guidance.